 No studies have assessed the prevalence of waitlist manipulation.
-However, there are numerous well-
+However, there are numerous well-publicized reports and editorials highlighting alleged or potential purposeful manipulation of the allocation system.
+14,15,16,17,18,19

-During the mid-late 1990s, three transplant hospitals in Chicago, IL were alleged by federal and state authorities to have falsely reported patients as critically ill in order to house them in the intensive care unit for the purpose of moving them to the top of the liver transplant wait list.4 The hospitals denied any wrongdoing, but did receive financial penalties.
-This incident generated questions about the integrity and fairness of the liver allocation system based on the alleged events.^{8,9}
+During the mid-late 1990s, three transplant hospitals in Chicago, IL were alleged by federal and state authorities to have falsely reported patients as critically ill in order to house them in the intensive care unit for the purpose of moving them to the top of the liver transplant waitlist.
+20 The hospitals denied any wrongdoing, but did receive financial penalties.
+These incidents generated questions about the integrity and fairness of the liver allocation system based on the alleged events. ^{21,22}

-In the last five years, prominent editorials described the widespread use of medical interventions that are not thought to be medically indicated in routine practice, but allow for patients to receive higher waitlist priority.
-This includes increased utilization of pulmonary artery (PA) catheters with continuous inotropes for the purpose of increasing the priority status on the waitlist of a patient with heart failure.
-While there are situations in which PA catheter use is appropriate, this intervention is associated with excessive adverse complications, which typically prohibits its routine use.
+In the last five years, prominent editorials described the widespread use of medical interventions that are not thought to be medically indicated in routine practice, but allow for patients to receive higher waitlist priority. ^{23,24} This includes increased utilization of pulmonary artery (PA) catheters with continuous inotropes for the purpose of increasing the priority status on the waitlist of a patient with heart failure.
+25 While there are situations in which PA catheter use is appropriate, this intervention is associated with excessive adverse complications, which typically prohibits its routine use.
 When use of PA catheters was aligned with allocation priority, increasing use of PA catheters quickly followed.
-Further, vascular complications that preclude further catheterization have evolved to become a major justification for Status 1A exceptions, which are presumed to be related to overuse of PA catheters.
-2,3
+26 Further, vascular complications that preclude further catheterization have evolved to become a major justification for Status 1A exceptions, which are presumed to be related to overuse of PA catheters. ^{27,28}